For real plant hair colour just take a look at our Natural Hair Dye Kits made from henna plant leaves and indigo plant leaves.

-We understand it can be daunting to set out on a new journey using only plant hair colour, and we hope that we have answered most of your questions in the Natural Hair Dye Library menu tabs which you will see at the top of this page.
-You can also access the Natural Hair Dye Library menu from the drop down list which you will find on the left of each page in this resources area of the website.
+We understand it can be daunting to set out on a new journey using only plant based hair colour, and we hope that we have answered most of your questions in the Natural Hair Dye Library at the top of this page.

 These are the most commonly asked questions and answers from our Library about our plant hair colour: